 A proper diagnosis of dementia is essential, in order to:

-rule out other conditions that may have symptoms similar to dementia and that may be treatable, including depression, chest and urinary infections, severe constipation, vitamin and thyroid deficiencies and brain tumours
+- rule out other conditions that may have symptoms similar to dementia and that may be treatable, including depression, chest and urinary infections, severe constipation, vitamin and thyroid deficiencies and brain tumors

 WHO MAKES THE DIAGNOSIS?

 - If you are concerned that you, or someone you are close to, may have dementia, the first person to consult is the GP.

 The GP will assess the person through